nymlab/vectis_fe/README.md

 cp .env.example .env.local
 ```

 By editing `.env.local`, you tell Vectis which chain it should use with Keplr.
 It can be a local node, testnet or mainnet, you decide.
+When developing, we always use local node.

 Then, run the development server: